GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 // If it does, append add "W" to the claim Number, else add "F"
 // ===========| START CODE HERE |===================

+// set a local variable called claimNum as a reference to our var_claimNumber process variable

+// make process variable updatedPolicyNum the value of the claimNum

+// if webhook prepend "W", form prepend "F"

+// conditional logid to set the id

+// add the id to the policy number

 // ============| END CODE HERE |====================
 // PROVIDED Helper: Determine if JSON contains data